Tag Archives

 Trump’s subconscious is desperately trying to tell us something

-I’m starting to wonder whether Donald Trump, in the early years of this century, might have killed some young woman.
-Not sexually assaulted her; that’s something he’s apparently been doing, repeatedly, since the early 1980s.
+WASHINGTON, D.C.
+(Aug.
+12, 2020) — I’m starting to wonder whether Donald Trump’s subconcious is trying to tell us something important.
+To be specific, I’m worried he might have killed some young woman early in this century.
+Not sexually assaulted her.
+That’s something he’s apparently been doing, repeatedly, since the early 1980s.
 I mean killed a woman outright.

-This habit of the president’s, what I have dubbed projection lying, is not to be confused with his reflexive, everyday, run-of-the-mill lying — what he himself calls, in his book Art of the Deal, “truthful hyperbole” (to be fair, it’s the sort of thing one does when selling condos).
+This habit of the president’s, what I have dubbed projection lying, is not to be confused with his reflexive, everyday, run-of-the-mill lying — what he himself calls, in his book Art of the Deal, “truthful hyperbole”.
+To be fair, this is the sort of thing one does when selling condos.
 As the nation has come to understand, this form of fabrication he unleashes almost continually.

 Ethically, even psychiatrists aren’t supposed to diagnose the most obvious sociopaths from a distance.
 But I’m not a psychiatrist (!).
-And let’s face it: As American citizens in the here and now, we are more or less obliged to scrutinize the president’s lies, to sort them into various categories, subgroups and classifications, then collectively wonder what sort of psychiatric phenomenon leads to all this lying, all these different types of lies.
+And let’s face it: As American citizens in the here and now, we are more or less obliged to scrutinize the president’s lies, to sort them into various categories, subgroups and classifications.
+It’s almost our citizen-duty to collectively wonder what sort of psychiatric phenomenon leads to all this lying, all these different types of lies.
 He is our head of state, after all.
 Other than lies, we don’t get many other types of communication from the man.

 The president clearly reckons that if a nemesis like Scarborough were first framed up for murder, Trump could better argue that he was being framed up — or that maybe killing someone isn’t so terrible after all (so long as it was done, perhaps on 5th Avenue, by someone famous enough).

 See here a brief catalogue of the variations on this dissembling projection theme.
-In most every case, it’s pretty obvious what Trump and his subconscious mind are trying to tell us — things we kind of knew to be true already:
+In most every case, it’s pretty obvious what Trump’s subconscious mind is trying to tell us — things we kind of knew to be true already:

 • A lot of people are saying = I’m making this up.